Chapter 10. Triggers

 It is possible to declare multiple triggers on a single table.
 The triggers activate one by one according to the order in which they were defined.
 HyperSQL supports an extension to the CREATE TRIGGER statement, which allows the user to specify the execution order of the new trigger.

-A row level trigger allows access to the deleted or inserted rows.
+A row-level trigger allows access to the deleted or inserted rows.
 For UPDATE actions there is both an old and new version of each row.
 A trigger can be specified to activate before or after the action has been performed.

 BEFORE Triggers

 A trigger that is declared as BEFORE DELETE cannot modify the deleted row.
 In other words, it cannot decide to delete a different row by changing the column values of the row.
-A trigger that is declared as BEFORE INSERT and BEFORE UPDATE can modify the values that are inserted into the database.
+A trigger that is declared as BEFORE INSERT or BEFORE UPDATE can modify the values that are inserted into the database.
 For example, a badly formatted string can be cleaned up by a trigger before INSERT or UPDATE.

 BEFORE triggers cannot modify the other tables of the database.
 All BEFORE triggers can veto the action by throwing an exception.